Research & Engineering, Networking

 2010-2012: Postdoc, Princeton

 I got my Ph.D. in Electrical Engineering from the USC Viterbi School of Engineering in 2010, and was a postdoc at Princeton University from 2010 to 2012.
-At USC, I was a member of the Autonomous Networks Research Group, and was advised by Prof. Bhaskar Krishnamachari.
-At Princeton, I worked with Prof. Mung Chiang and Prof. Jennifer Rexford.
-In my dissertation, I worked on designing approximation algorithms for multi-channel scheduling, power control, and routing topologies to analyze the throughput-delay tradeoff for fast data collection in sensor networks (Thesis).
+At USC, I was part of the Autonomous Networks Research Group, and was advised by Prof. Bhaskar Krishnamachari.
+At Princeton, I worked in the EDGE Lab with Prof. Mung Chiang and Prof. Jennifer Rexford.
+In my dissertation, I worked on designing approximation algorithms for multi-channel scheduling, power control, and routing topologies to analyze throughput-delay tradeoffs for fast data collection in sensor networks (Thesis).

-I also had the opportunity to be a Guest Lecturer at USC and teach a graduate level course, EE 579: Wireless and Mobile Networks Design and Laboratory, in the Spring of 2014.
+In the Spring of 2014, I had the opportunity to be a Guest Faculty at USC and teach a graduate course, EE 579: Wireless and Mobile Networks Design and Laboratory.

 (Click here to read some of the published writings of my wife.)